microchip-pic-avr-examples/pic16f56q71-audio-light-show-mplab-mcc/README.md

 # Audio Light Show Using PIC18-Q71

-This project shows the functionality behind a real-time audio processing light show built extremely efficiently on a PIC18-Q71 microcontroller.
+This project shows the functionality behind a real-time audio processing light show built extremely efficiently on a PIC18-Q71 microcontroller (MCU).
 90% of the functionality runs on the MCU without engaging the CPU through the use of various Core-Independent Peripherals (CIPs).

 The PIC18-Q71 on-chip analog, consisting of the Operational Amplifier ([OPA](https://www.microchip.com/en-us/products/microcontrollers-and-microprocessors/8-bit-mcus/core-independent-and-analog-peripherals/integrated-analog/operational-amplifier)) and Analog-to-Digital Converter ([ADC](https://www.microchip.com/en-us/products/microcontrollers-and-microprocessors/8-bit-mcus/core-independent-and-analog-peripherals/integrated-analog/analog-to-digital-converter)) modules, measure the incoming analog frequencies and use Direct Memory Access ([DMA](https://www.microchip.com/en-us/products/microcontrollers-and-microprocessors/8-bit-mcus/core-independent-and-analog-peripherals/system-flexibility/direct-memory-access)) to transfer the readings into the Universal Asynchronous Receiver and Transmitter ([UART](https://www.microchip.com/en-us/products/microcontrollers-and-microprocessors/8-bit-mcus/core-independent-and-analog-peripherals/communication-connectivity-peripherals/uart-peripherals))/[DMX512](https://www.microchip.com/en-us/products/microcontrollers-and-microprocessors/8-bit-mcus/core-independent-and-analog-peripherals/communication-connectivity-peripherals/uart-peripherals) module to transmit to the receivers.
 Each receiver also uses a PIC18-Q71 to receive the DMX data and then appropriately drives WS2812 LEDs through its Serial Peripherals Interface ([SPI](https://www.microchip.com/en-us/products/microcontrollers-and-microprocessors/8-bit-mcus/core-independent-and-analog-peripherals/communication-connectivity-peripherals/spi-peripherals)) module.
 The receivers are daisy-chained through ethernet cables that transfer both data and power.